Skip navigation links

 How to request a Professional Judgment

-Contact an advisor at the Office of Financial Aid to discuss whether you might benefit from completing a Professional Judgment form, which requires substantial documentation on your part.
+Consideration for the upcoming aid year opens in early April, at which point you should contact an advisor at the Office of Financial Aid to discuss whether you might benefit from completing a Professional Judgment form.
+This process will require supporting documentation of the situation.